What does the Pastoral Care Group do?

 The group regularly have guest speakers at their meetings.
-A recent highlight has been having Marion McCall, president of MU in the Adelaide Diocese, resident in the Parish.
+A highlight has been having Marion McCall, president of MU in the Adelaide Diocese, resident in the Parish.
 She has spoken to the group and attended meetings when in Mt Gambier.
-Other speakers include Elizabeth Hodges, Anne Ashworth and Just recently Fr.
-John Thompson, priest in charge of the Penola/Millicent parish, who spoke about his life in the UK and his journey to his current calling.
+Other speakers have included Elizabeth Hodges, Anne Ashworth and Fr.
+John Thompson.

 Seasonal events include Lady Day in March, at which the Christ Church group sometimes combines with the MU group from Naracoorte, Mary Sumner Day in August, in honour of the founder of MU and the Christmas Lunch concluding the year.

-Christ Church MU have a ministry to families who have had their children baptised.
-In addition, one of their biggest ongoing projects is to supply hygiene bags to ac.care for those entering their accommodation.
+One of their ongoing projects is to supply hygiene bags to ac.care for those entering their accommodation.
 Viv Hutchesson has spearheaded this initiative with donations from members and friends of MU and, recently, with the assistance of the Mt Gambier Lionesses who provide an annual cash donation.

 MU in this parish maintains links with groups around Australia through common prayer, worship and study and through the magazine Mia Mia.

 - Organise the Annual Parish Fair, under the guidance of Jeff Bowman.